alatruwe/PortfolioWebPage/README.md

 * Content that is clear and readable

 * An Intro section that contains the following information:
-Who you are
+Who you are,
 Where you are located
 * An About Me section that contains the following information:
-A description that shows your passion for web development and your willingness to work with others One or two sentences that describe other interests you have outside of web development
+A description that shows your passion for web development and your willingness to work with others, One or two sentences that describe other interests you have outside of web development
 * A Contact section that contains the following information:
 1. One A link to your LinkedIn profile